 PART 2 - MAP UNIT SUMMARY REPORT TUTORIAL

+Tip: Make this document easier to use by checking the Navigation Pane box under the View menu

 Step 1.
-Read document titled Map Unit Summary Report – Part 1 - Background
+For background information, read document titled “Map Unit Summary Report – Part 1 – Background”

 Step 2.
-R Studio and R-based files
+Set up R Studio

 You will be running the report in R Studio, which you already have loaded on your computers.
 The file that contains the script that generates the report is provided to you as an “R Markdown” file, titled “GIS-summary-by-MU.Rmd” file.
 Two additional files are included with the report to assist with setting up the environment and to point the report to the spatial data: “load-packages.R” and “config.R”.